 The manor Råda säteri (just outside Gothenburg) has literally exploded with greenery and all the gardens and farming around there.
 It's a very nice place with a café, the garden Gerbianska trädgården and nearby lake.

-Other restaurants going green on their roofs are for example the Avenyfamiljen (link in Swedish) restaurants along the street Tredje Långgatan, but also the Gothenburg opera.
+Other restaurants going green on their roofs are for example Taverna Averna along the street Tredje Långgatan, Clarion Hotel Post's restaurants vRå and Norda, but also the Gothenburg opera.
 They have beehives, honey production and solar cells.